Compare

 4. Ask for get_project_context on the repo root.

-5. For upgrades, chain audit_package then scope_task.
+5. For upgrades, chain project_memory then check_test.

 Connect Zephex in two minutes